What are content hubs?

 Focus your article on giving something to your audience and makes sure it’s valuable to them.
 For example, it could be information, advice or directions.

-3. Target visitors at all stages of the journey
+3. They target visitors at all stages of the journey

-A common problem with lengthy authority articles is when they try too hard to be all things to all visitors.
+A common problem with lengthy articles is when they try too hard to be all things to all visitors.
 And they don’t always succeed.
+For example, someone who’s decided to buy an air fryer isn’t likely to need content that starts by explaining what an air-fryer is and why they should buy one.

-Content hubs use separate articles that are shorter and more focused on what each visitor actually wants to know.
-This makes it easier for visitors to find the information that interests them.
+Content hubs use separate pieces of content that are more focused on what each visitor actually wants to know.
+This makes it easier for visitors to find and consume the information that interests them.

-It also gives you the chance to target visitors with different awareness levels and at different stages of the buyer journey.
-You can do this by creating content specifically for visitors at each stage.
+They give you the chance to create and optimise content for visitors who have different awareness levels and are at different stages of the buyer journey.

-Let’s look at visitors at each stage of the buyer journey and what they might be searching for.
+To see this in action, let’s look at the buyer journey and what your prospects might be searching for at each stage.

-Visitors who suspect they have a problem, but don’t yet know if there’s a solution.
-At this point, their searches might be:
+The prospect suspects they have a problem, but doesn’t yet know if there’s a solution.
+At this point, their internet searches might be concerned with:

 - Describing the problem